Dolly Parton: 1956–1966: Early work and songwriting

-Parton's initial success came as a songwriter, having signed with Combine Publishing shortly after her arrival.
-Along with her frequent songwriting partner, uncle Bill Owens, she wrote several charting singles during this time, including two Top 10 hits for Bill Phillips: "Put It Off Until Tomorrow" and "The Company You Keep" (1966).
-She also wrote Skeeter Davis's number 11 hit "Fuel to the Flame" (1967).
-Her songs were recorded by many other artists during this period, including Kitty Wells and Hank Williams Jr. At 19, She signed with Monument Records in 1965, where she was initially pitched as a bubblegum pop singer.
-She released a string of singles, but the only one that charted, "Happy, Happy Birthday Baby", did not crack the Billboard Hot 100.
-Although she expressed a desire to record country material, Monument resisted, thinking her unusually high soprano voice was not suited to the genre.
+Parton's initial success came as a songwriter.
+She signed with Combine Publishing shortly after her arrival in Nashville.
+Working with her frequent songwriting partner, her uncle Bill Owens, she wrote several charting singles, including two Top10 hits for Bill Phillips: "Put It Off Until Tomorrow" and "The Company You Keep" (1966).
+She also wrote Skeeter Davis's No.11 hit "Fuel to the Flame" (1967).
+Her songs were recorded by many other artists during this period, including Kitty Wells and Hank Williams Jr.

+At 19, she signed with Monument Records in 1965, where she was initially pitched as a bubblegum pop singer.
+She released several singles, but only "Happy, Happy Birthday Baby" charted, and it failed to reach the Billboard Hot100.
+Although she wanted to record country material, Monument resisted, thinking her unusually high soprano voice was not suited to the genre.

-After her uncredited composition of "Put It Off Until Tomorrow" with Bill Phillips went to number six on the country chart in 1966, the label relented and allowed her to record country.
-Her first country single, "Dumb Blonde", composed by Curly Putman, reached number 24 on the country chart in 1967, followed by "Something Fishy", which went to number 17.
-The two songs appeared on her first full-length album, Hello, I'm Dolly.
+After Bill Phillips' recording of her composition "Put It Off Until Tomorrow" reached No. 6 on the country chart in 1966, the label relented and allowed her to record country.
+Her first country single, "Dumb Blonde", written by Curly Putman, reached No.24 on the country chart in 1967.
+It was followed by "Something Fishy", which reached No.17.
+Both singles appeared on her first full-length album, Hello, I'm Dolly.